 According to Dictionary.com, there are few definitions of a story.

-It’s fair to say that not all of these definitions are applicable to the kind of storytelling non-profits are doing (ie. we are likely not telling fictitious tales).
-But combining a couple of definitions, I think we will get a satisfactory working definition of a story.
+It’s fair to say that not all of these definitions are applicable to the kind of storytelling non-profits are doing.
+I always hope it goes without saying, but we are not telling fictitious tales!
+In fact, the kind of stories non-profits tell are often stories of speaking truth to power.

 There you have it!
 At its very core that is what a story is.